WebOfTrustInfo/verifiable-news/brainstorming.md

 The plugins can include forms for users to create, edit, forward/redirect and revoke factual claims.
 The plugins can ping lists of services and users whenever factual claims are created, updated or deleted.

 ### Content Types
-The plugins can return content for requests for factual claims’ for the content types of HTML and JSON-LD.
+The plugins can return content for requests for factual claims for the content types of HTML and JSON-LD.

 ### Factual Claims and Schema.org Schemas
 The plugins can embed verifiable claim schema into hypertext outputs using RDFa or as JSON-LD through the `<script>` element.